Cost of Owning a Great Pyrenees

 Owning a Great Pyrenees is a significant financial commitment over their 10-12 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 85-160 lbs and lifespan of 10-12 yrs, the Great Pyrenees requires thoughtful care tailored to their specific breed characteristics.
+A Great Pyrenees at 85-160 lbs and a 10-12 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 Few breeds combine calm composure with the Great Pyrenees's distinctive character quite so effectively.

 First-Year Expenses